drew-wks/ASK/README.md

  <img align="center" src="https://raw.githubusercontent.com/drew-wks/ASK/main/images/costs.png" alt="costs" width="50%"/>

 ## Github Repo Contents
-The streamlit app is a multi-page app with the TOC hidden.
+The streamlit app is a multi-page app with the table of contents hidden.
 Streamlit runs off of ui.py. rag.py contains most of the retrieval and inference code.
+Helper functions are contained in utils.py
 Efforts were taken to free up as much screen real estate as possible for small mobile screens.
 This includes:
   - Creating a rich info area located on a separate page of a multipage app and hiding the TOC
   - Linking to other pages with a hyperlink rather than a button that takes up vertical space